 Those are the “classics” that most guys are able to pull off.
 But when their hair starts to gray… those colors may lose a little power.

 A lot of it has to do with color contrast.
 The basic rule is that a fair-skinned guy with gray/white hair should opt for a low-contrast outfit – so as to neutralize his pale or gray features.
 Similarly, a dark-skinned guy with dark hair should take the high-contrast route.

 When it comes down to it, a darker hair color gives you more workable options for your day-to-day wardrobe.

 Reason To Cover Your Gray #4 – To FEEL Younger

-When you look at the mirror and notice the first signs of graying – it’s almost like that moment when you first hit puberty.
+When you look in the mirror and notice the first signs of graying – it's almost like that moment when you first hit puberty.

 You can feel shocked… wondering how to deal with this sudden change.
 You might even think for a moment that you're ill or seeing things.